bfetler/project_management/README.md

 Some roles may overlap, depending how things are done.

 ##### 4. Resources, Schedule, Scope
-There are three main project variables to work with:
+There are three main project variables to work with.
 + *Resources*: people, budget, software and hardware needed
 + *Schedule*: define time estimates, dependencies of different phases of project
 + *Scope*: what is included in each phase, and what is not